 4 How to apply

 Historic Environment Scotland is bound by the Freedom of Information (Scotland) Act.
 This means that any information that you send us or which is provided to help process your application may be made publicly available.
+However, any sensitive information you give us will be covered by the relevant legislation and will be dealt with accordingly.

 Please contact us if you have any queries about the Historic Environment Repair Grant.